| Why schools fail

 in the process of physical renovation.
 The school would be closed until the renovations

+were completed.
 The same should be true for academic "renovations."
 Children who fail to learn

 to read in a failing school should not be expected to wait for the school to change